History of Iceland

 Icelandic independence

-It wasn't until the 19th century that a strong nationalist sentiment emerged among the Icelandic population, prompted by similar movements across Europe and lead by Jón Sigurðsson.
+It wasn't until the 19th century that a strong nationalist sentiment emerged among the Icelandic population, prompted by similar movements across Europe and led by Jón Sigurðsson.
 In 1843 a new Althing was assembled and in 1874, a thousand years after the first settlement on the island, Denmark granted Iceland a constitution and home rule.

 The road to full independence was not easy, as Iceland was once again experiencing an economic and demographic crisis due to the massive emigration of workers in search of opportunities.
-Another devastating volcanic eruption in 1875, this time of the Askja Volcano, poisoned many Icelandic livestock.
+Another devastating volcanic eruption in 1875, this time the Askja Volcano, which poisoned many Icelandic livestock.

-This occupation by the Brits, and later by the US Army, worked wonders for Iceland, reducing unemployment, boosting the economy and ultimately leading to Icelandic independence, which was declared on June 17 1944 with the proclamation of the Republic of Iceland.
+This occupation by the Brits, and later by the US Army, worked wonders for Iceland, reducing unemployment, boosting the economy and ultimately leading to Icelandic independence, which was declared on June 17, 1944, with the proclamation of the Republic of Iceland.
 This date is still today the most important holiday in the country.

 Iceland today